-Solution 34674: Maximizing a Linear Function with the Inequality Graphing Application for the TI-84 Plus C Silver Edition.
+Solution 34674: Maximizing a Linear Function with the Inequality Graphing Application on the TI-84 Plus CE and TI-84 Plus C Silver Edition.

-How can I maximize a linear function with the Inequality graphing application TI-84 Plus C Silver Edition?Refer to the example below to maximize a linear function with the Inequality Graphing application.
+How can I maximize a linear function with the Inequality graphing application on the TI-84 Plus CE and TI-84 Plus C Silver Edition?Refer to the example below to maximize a linear function with the Inequality Graphing application.

 Example: Maximize the profit, P= 3X+2Y, for quantities of two products, X and Y, given the following constraints on materials and time: